• Family activities

 Take some torches and head out to the big dark forest, an ominous local ruin or even a graveyard.
 Try not to get too scared when one of the kids sneaks up behind you!

-feeding ducks
+Kid feeding the ducks

 4. Feed the ducks